Piecewise-linear maps with heterogeneous chaos: Introduction

-{\bf Baker maps.} We begin with a map with homogeneous chaos, the well-known ``baker map'' (first panel of Fig.~\ref{fig:baker}).
-We refer to it as the ``2D-baker map''.
-It was defined in 1933 by Seidel \cite{seidel_1933}, where the square is divided into $q$ equal vertical strip.
-Seidel used $p=10$.
-We use $q=3$, though $q=2$ is most common in the literature. \allblack Each strip is mapped by a map $F$ to a horizontal strip by squeezing it vertically by the factor $q$ and stretching it horizontally by the same factor.
+We begin with the well-known ``baker map'' (Fig.~\ref{fig:baker}(a)).
+We refer to it as the 2D-baker map.
+It was introduced by Seidel \cite{seidel_1933}, where the square is divided into $q$ equal vertical strips.
+Seidel used $q=10$.
+We use $q=3$, though $q=2$ is most common in the literature.
+Each strip is mapped by a map $F$ to a horizontal strip by squeezing it vertically by the factor $\frac{1}{3}$ and stretching it horizontally by the factor $3$.
 The resulting horizontal strips are laid out covering the square $[0,1]^2$.
-Wherever the Jacobian matrix $DF^n$ of an iterate of $F$ is defined, it is a diagonal matrix, and all of the maps in this paper have that property.
-We show a three-dimensional version that we call a ``3D-baker map'' in the second panel of Fig.~\ref{fig:baker}.
-There, the unstable dimension is $2$ and in particular is constant.
+There, all periodic points are $1$-unstable.
+We show a three-dimensional version that we call a ``3D-baker map'' in Fig.~\ref{fig:baker}(b).
+All periodic points of the 3D-baker map are 2-unstable.
 The baker maps here are area or volume preserving and are one-to-one almost everywhere.

-All periodic points of the 3D-baker are ``2D unstable''; \ie, if $F^m(p)=p$, then $DF^m(p)$ (when the Jacobian exists) is expanding on a 2D subspace and two entries of the diagonal matrix $DF^m(p)$ are greater than 1. \allblack When all periodic points have the same number of unstable dimensions, we call the chaos {\bf homogeneous}.
-See Sec.~\ref{sec:periodic-points} for definitions of ``1D'' and ``2D unstable periodic points''.
+When all periodic points have the same unstable dimension, we call the chaos {\bf homogeneous}.